Codesee-io/docs/docs/install/setup-generic.md

 ## Optional Config for Large or High Data Applications:

+- Verbose mode: Gets all of the runtime data but will take your recording a little longer to process.
+- Terse mode: Shows you a little less runtime data but your recordings will be more performant.
 If you have a large, enterprise or high data application, we recommend to set the data verbosity to `false`.
 By default data verbosity is set to true.
+Setting the mode here will set the default mode for all users however,

 ```
 "plugins": [